GenDeathrow/Tiny-Reactors/README.md

 _Nothing here is a good sign ( it means there are no bug checks/fixes required at this time )._
 * RF, Tesla, IC2 support ( Hatchery )
 * Reimplement Capacitors ( with connected stats ).

-* Check shift click now works in container
-* Check Energy Port only output when reactor is active.
-* Remove ReactorManager tracking of players
+* Destroying Controller <- should boot out players currently using it.

 ## About

 Tiny Reactors is all about bringing power generation to Minecraft through the construction of fully scalable, easily expandable multiblock Reactor structures.
-Place your favourite Vanilla ore (or block variant) inside the Reactor structure to generate a limited amount of RF/tick infinitely.
+Place your favourite Vanilla ore ( or block variant ) inside the Reactor structure to generate a limited amount of RF/tick infinitely.

 All Reactants are fully configurable at runtime using the Mod Options.
 The minimum reactor size is a 3 x 3 x 3 structure, providing 1 Reactant slot; there is no configured maximum reactor size, so expand to your needs!